threatexpress/pasties/pasties.md

 Source: https://github.com/dafthack/DomainPasswordSpray

 DomainPasswordSpray is a tool written in PowerShell to perform a password spray attack against users of a domain.
-By default it will automatically generate the userlist from the domain.
+By default it will automatically generate the user list from the domain.
 BE VERY CAREFUL NOT TO LOCKOUT ACCOUNTS!

 #### Quick Start Guide
 Open a PowerShell terminal from the Windows command line with 'powershell.exe -exec bypass'.